KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 fi
 ```

-Response is the following:
+Response is the following list of supported capabilities:

 [Supported Capabilities](assets/supported_capabilities.xml)

-Looking for RTSP, `http://<camera-ip>:8899/onvif/media_service` is a relevant endpoint.
+Looking for RTSP URIs, `http://<camera-ip>:8899/onvif/media_service` is a relevant endpoint.
 Next step is to query this endpoint with `GetProfiles` method - this method describes all available media stream configurations on the camera:

 ```bash
 #!/bin/sh